meiqing-wang/Cow-TrackingbyClassification/README.md

 ```
 Note that the paths to the training and validation sets, and the number of epochs are hardcoded.

-The images of each class, i.e., individual, should follow the following file structure.
+The images of each class, i.e., individual, should follow the following **file structure**, as defined in the YOLO documentation for **classification** (https://docs.ultralytics.com/datasets/classify/)
 ```
 dataset
 └───train